1998 Temple of the Tooth attack: Local

 Ven.
 Rambukwelle Sri Vipassi, the then mahanayake thero of the Malwatte chapter and Ven.
 Palipane Sri Chandananda, the then mahanayake thero of the Asgiriya chapter, the chief custodians of the relic of the tooth of the Buddha expressed their deep shock of the attack.
 Vipassi thero stated, "It is with immense pain of mind that I express my shock and profound sorrow on the extensive damage caused by terrorists to the sacred Sri Dalada Maligawa [Temple of the Tooth], which is held in deep veneration by the entirely of the Buddhist world."

 President of the Hindu Council of Sri Lanka, Yogendra Duraiswamy stated that the Hindu Council is "deeply concerned at the cowardly attack perpetrated on the Dalada Maligawa, the holiest temple of the Buddhists in Sri Lanka."
 The then Archbishop of Colombo, Nicholas Marcus Fernando stated that no one in their normal senses would have thought of perpetrating such a crime which is not only against the Buddhists but against every citizen of the country.
 The Sri Lanka Islamic Centre (SLIC) and the International Buddhist Foundation also condemned the attack.
 Leader of the opposition in Sri Lanka parliament Ranil Wickremasinghe said, "Not even in the darkest moments of Sri Lanka's 2,000-year history has such an act of destruction been perpetrated against the very symbol of our civilisation and history."

 International

+The then UNESCO Director General Federico Mayor Zaragoza, on 27 January stated, "I am deeply shocked by this act of blind violence perpetrated against a place of meditation, joy and peace.
+All religions are based on love and respect for life.
+Attacking a holy place means striking the very best in humanity, undermining its innocence and purity.
+Those who attack people through their faith can only be condemned.
+Religious differences can absolutely not be justification for conflict, and places of worship should in no case be used as targets."
+Additionally, the office of the then United Nations Secretary General Kofi Annan stated "The Secretary General UN has learnt with outrage of the news of a bomb attack on a major Buddhist shrine in Kandy, Sri Lanka and the resulting loss of life and destruction.
+As he has done on many occasions, the Secretary General strongly condemns the use of terror tactics in all circumstances.
+He deplores attempts to divide human beings on religious and ethnic grounds."

-Amnesty International – Amnesty International issued a statement condemning the killing of civilians at the Temple of the Tooth bombing.
+Amnesty International issued a statement condemning the killing of civilians at the Temple of the Tooth bombing.
 It called on the LTTE to abide by basic principles of international humanitarian law, especially the common article 3 of the Geneva Conventions and the Protocol II.